SBU Postdoc Spotlight 2019

 "What is the Earth's Inner Core Made Up Of?"

 Speaker Sign Up Deadline: Wednesday, October 9, 2019 (Selected speakers will be notified shortly thereafter)

 Speaker Coaching Dates: (All speakers must commit to both Sessions 1 & 2) *

 Presentation Guidelines: Only SBU Postdocs are eligible to give a Spotlight talk.
-Talks will be approximately five minutes long plus one minute for questions.
+Talks will be approximately five minutes long.
 Speakers should craft a talk that distills the heart of their research for a general audience who may not be specialists in the style of a TED talk.
 Speakers will receive individualized coaching on their presentation from experts at the Alan Alda Center for Communicating Science.

 All speakers must commit to participating in the two required coaching sessions, Coaching 1 on Oct 16 * AND one of the dates for Coaching 2 (Oct 30, Oct 31 or Nov 1).

 The first session will provide an overview of best practices for honing one's message for a general audience and representing that message with effective visualizations.
 In the second session, speakers will receive coaching on their individual talks in small groups.
 Speakers are required to attend BOTH the first session and one of the small-group, individualized coaching sessions. * See coaching dates and times above .